Have you been affected by a natural disaster?

 Your business may be in an area where there are public transport or roading issues, or where your employees may be required to care for their children because schools and childcare facilities are closed.
 If so, this may mean that your business is closed, or your employees are unable to get to work.

 It is important to remember that NZ employment law does not specifically provide for what is to happen after a natural disaster occurs.

 When assessing an employee’s current situation you will need to consider a number of factors including what the employee’s employment agreement and your own policies and procedures say, the reasons why the employee is not working, and the current state of your business and workplace.
-In such a unique situation as this, wherever possible, we recommend that, as a first step, employers try to seek agreement with their employees and try to remain open to flexible solutions.
+Wherever possible, we recommend that employers try to seek agreement with their employees and try to remain open to flexible solutions.

 When it comes to payment for time away from work in a situation when an employee is ready and willing to work but can’t get there, or the employer can’t open their business, then typically the day should be considered a paid day if the employer has advised the employee not to come to work.

 If it’s not covered in your employment agreement, or your policies and procedures, then it would be up to both parties to negotiate in good faith and agree how the time away from work will be classified.
 The options could include taking annual leave, a paid day off, an alternative holiday or taking leave without pay.
 As a general rule employers need to pay employees who are ready, willing and able to work, but who can’t through no fault of their own.

 On a more practical note, employers may first want to check their insurance policies to check the extent to which they are covered for lost remuneration for employees.

 Scenario: Employee ready and willing to attend work but workplace closed

 If an employee is ready and willing to attend work this morning but could not through no fault of their own (for example the building may have had to be inspected prior to opening) this should (dependent on their employment agreement and workplace policies and procedures) be classed as a normal paid work day for them.